sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 1. Before you `git add .`, let's set it up so git will ignore our `node_modules` folder.
 Anyone who clones our project will be able to `npm install` to get all the dependencies installed just from our `package.json`, so there's no good reason to add all that to our repo.
 In the Terminal, `touch .gitignore`.
 Add a line to the `.gitignore` file that just says `node_modules`.
 (You can do this from the Terminal with `echo "node_modules" >> .gitignore`.)

+1. Let's also run `npm init` again - it will remember all of our old answers, and it will automatically add our git repo to the `package.json`.
+Sweet!

 5. Do our favorite sequence - `git add .`, `git commit -m "initial express server"`, and `git push origin master` to see that your code is up on GitHub.

 ##Include your existing client-side code.